StryKaizer/Brew/README.md

 * The Raspberry Pi runs Brew. which contains a webservice allowing you to setup your Beer Mashing Scheme and watch logs for both live and historic details.

-Brew is written in Python, Django, Javascript, jQuery, Twitter Bootstrap, Vagrant, Puppet
+Brew is using these technologies: Python, Django, Javascript, jQuery, Twitter Bootstrap, Vagrant, Puppet, Gunicorn, Nginx, Supervisord, MySQL

 ###Installation for vanilla Raspbian (or Debian)